 PRACTICE ACTIVITY: POINT OF VIEW

-Take a scene from a story or a movie that the student is very familiar with (again, fairytales can serve well here).
-Students must rewrite the scene from each of the different POV listed above: first-person protagonist, first-person periphery, second-person, third-person limited, and third-person omniscient.
+Take a scene from a story or a movie that the student is familiar with (again, fairytales can serve well here).
+Students must rewrite the scene from each of the different POVs listed above: first-person protagonist, first-person periphery, second-person, third-person limited, and third-person omniscient.
 Finally, discuss the advantages and disadvantages of writing the scene from each POV.
 Which works best and why?

 If the plot refers to what happens in a story, then the theme is to do with what these events mean.

 It is also important to note that while all works of literature have a theme, they never state that theme explicitly.
-Although many works of literature deal with more than one theme, it’s usually possible to detect a main theme amid the minor ones.
+Although many works of literature deal with more than one theme, it’s usually possible to detect a central theme amid the minor ones.

-The most commonly asked question about themes from students is ‘How do we work out what the theme is?’
+The most commonly asked question about themes from students is, ‘How do we work out what the theme is?’

 Of course, this leads to the question: What exactly is a motif?